 Shows like Vikings (no matter how historically inaccurate) have caught the public imagination across the world, utilising a period of Nordic history to create a Game of Thrones style epic, telling a tale of brutality, passion and inter-family warfare.

 With global popularity, Vikings is spreading Norse imagery around the world, and it’s not alone.
 Major blockbusters like Thor: Ragnarok have cherry-picked elements of Norse mythology to great effect, creating a global buzz which Nordic mythology has never truly enjoyed before.

-Couple it with AAA video games Hellblade: Senua’s Sacrifice and God of War, alongside online casino games like Viking Fortune and Viking Wilds, and it’s clear that Norse mythology is enjoying a real moment.
+Couple it with AAA video games Hellblade: Senua’s Sacrifice and God of War, alongside online games like Viking Fortune and Viking Wilds, and it’s clear that Norse mythology is enjoying a real moment.

 But what are the attractions which are drawing Norse history and mythology fans here to Helsinki?
 Join us as we take a look at some of the most popular.